Tom Sainsbury: Film and television

 In 2010, Sainsbury and Madeline Sami co-wrote Super City, a TV comedy series set in Auckland, New Zealand.
 It won the 2011 SWANZ Best Comedy Script award and was optioned by American network ABC in 2012.

-Sainsbury has written many New Zealand web series and comedy shows, including International Emmy Awards winner INSiDE.
+Sainsbury has written and collaborated on many New Zealand web series and comedy shows, including International Emmy Awards winner INSiDE.

-He has acted in screen work including the character Jason Kirkpatrick in Shortland Street.
+As an actor, he has appeared in Shortland Street as Jason Kirkpatrick and in TV comedy series including Educators, Under the Vines, Sweet Tooth, and Wellington Paranormal.
 In 2020, Sainsbury co-wrote and starred in the horror comedy feature film Dead.
-He also starred in Pork Pie and appeared in local shows including Jono and Ben, 7 Days, Spinal Destination, Snack Masters, Have you been Paying Attention?, Give Us a Clue, Under the Vines, Educators, Taskmaster New Zealand and Wellington Paranormal.

-In 2023, Sainsbury released the feature film, Loop Track.
-He is the director, writer and lead actor of the film.
+He also appeared in Pork Pie.
+In 2023, he wrote, directed and starred in the horror film Loop Track.
 In 2024, he appeared in The Rule of Jenny Pen.

+He created and starred in Small Town Scandal, a television comedy programme based on his podcast of the same name, broadcast in 2026.

 Comedian

-Sainsbury has performed in New Zealand as a comic since 2014.
+Sainsbury has worked as a comedian in New Zealand since 2014..

-As a comedian, he is best known for his short form comedy videos released on social media that satirise New Zealand politicians and parody New Zealand stereotypes and culture.
-Since 2017, some of his most popular videos are of politicians Paula Bennett, Simon Bridges and Jacinda Ardern.
-He uses wigs, costumes and Snapchat face manipulation.
+From 2017, Sainsbury gained widespread recognition for short-form comedy videos released on social media, which combined character comedy with satire of New Zealand culture and public figures.
+His most viewed videos from this period featured impersonations of politicians, including Paula Bennett, Simon Bridges and Jacinda Ardern.
+These performances often made use of wigs, costumes, and Snapchat face-manipulation filters.
+While political impersonation formed a notable part of his early online output, Sainsbury later shifted focus toward broader character-based and narrative comedy.

-He has written, co-written and performed in multiple live comedy theatre shows including The Opening Night Before Christmas, Infectious, Camping, D.O.C.ing, Giggly Gerties, Dynamotion, Gays in Space, and Hauraki Horror.
-These productions often included other local comedians such as Kura Forrester, Brynley Stent and Chris Parker.

-In 2020, Sainsbury was awarded the New Zealand Herald's Entertainment Hero of the Year.
-During the same year, he released a non-fiction book called New Zealanders: A Field Guide.
-The book is an extension of his Snapchat videos and provides detailed descriptions of his favourite Kiwi archetypes.
+His social media work earned widespread recognition, including being named the New Zealand Herald's Entertainment Hero of the Year in 2020.
+The same year, he released a non-fiction book called New Zealanders: A Field Guide, which expanded on characters developed in his online comedy and offered satirical descriptions of familiar New Zealand archetypes.

-In 2021 and 2022, he was the team captain (regular) on the TVNZ revival of the British game show Give Us a Clue and co-hosted Snack Masters.
+As a comedy personality, he has appeared on numerous New Zealand comedy panel shows and entertainment programmes including Jono and Ben, 7 Days, Have You Been Paying Attention?, The Masked Singer, Guy Montgomery's Guy Mont-Spelling Bee, and Taskmaster New Zealand.
+In 2021 and 2022, he appeared as a regular team captain on TVNZ's revival of Give Us a Clue and co-hosted the competitive cooking series Snack Masters.

-In 2023, Sainsbury was presented with the Rielly Comedy Award from the Variety Artists Club of New Zealand for his contribution to New Zealand entertainment.

-Sainsbury released a fictional comedy murder mystery podcast series called Small Town Scandal that was produced and distributed by New Zealand Media and Entertainment in 2023.
-In 2024, Small Town Scandal was awarded ‘Podcast of the Year’ and ‘Best Comedy Podcast’ at the New Zealand Radio & Podcast Awards.
+In 2023, he received the Rielly Comedy Award from the Variety Artists Club of New Zealand for his contribution to New Zealand entertainment.
+That year, he also released the fictional comedy murder-mystery podcast series Small Town Scandal that was produced and distributed by New Zealand Media and Entertainment.
+In 2024, the series won both ‘Podcast of the Year’ and ‘Best Comedy Podcast’ at the New Zealand Radio & Podcast Awards, and was subsequently announced for television adaptation.